manojn0010/E-Commerce-Marketplace-Analysis/README.md

    **or** execute the full SQL-end pipeline using: `SOURCE scripts/run_all/00_run_all.sql;`
    *Multiple script execution is not possible on workbench.
 Use Command Prompt within the project directory folder.*
 6. Create an R project with the same directory.
-7. Generate visualizations using the R scripts in `scripts/visualisation/`.
+7. Generate visualisations using the R scripts in `scripts/visualisation/`.
 8. Running `v0_set_up.R` file first is important for the execution of all the R files after.

 ## Data Source
 This project uses the Brazilian E-Commerce Public Dataset by Olist.
 Due to file size limitations, the raw dataset is not included in this repository.

 You can download the dataset from: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce

 After downloading, extract the CSV files into:
 `data/`.
 The SQL scripts in `scripts/` assume this folder structure.

 ## Project Notes